vanderbilt-arboretum/database/README.md

 Public database for the Vanderbilt Arboretum
 ========

 The full arboretum tree database is part of the Vanderbilt campus GIS.
-The data provided here is a subset of "trees of interest" that have been measured and whose position and taxonimic identity have been field verified.
+The data provided here is a subset of "trees of interest" that have been measured and whose position and taxonomic identity have been field-verified.

 The measured-trees.xlsx file is the primary file and the csv version is provided so that it can be viewed directly through the GitHub Web interface.